mortezakowkabi/jcb-persian-documentation/034-How-to-add-Custom-Buttons-in-JCB-to-your-component-Admin-Area.md

 * Buttons in the **list view** affect multiple records.
 * Buttons in the **edit view** act on a single item.

-> **Tip:** Familiarity with Joomla’s MVC API helps you understand how the generated PHP logic fits together.
+> **Tip:** Familiarity with Joomla's MVC API helps you understand how the generated PHP logic fits together.

 ---